robinkb/nats-go-bug-unending-list/README.md

-Simple program to reproduce a bug in NATS, probably in the Go client.
+Simple program to reproduce a bug in NATS server.

+This bug was fixed in NATS Server v2.16.0.